 Hanscom Primary and Middle Schools

-Lincoln Public Schools rely primarily on email and a phone messaging service to deliver information about emergencies, school cancellations and other urgent announcements.
+The two schools are part of the Lincoln Public Schools and rely primarily on email and a phone messaging service to deliver information about emergencies, school cancellations and other urgent announcements.
 Automated phone messages are sent to home, office and mobile phone numbers provided by parents.
-Email messages are also automatically sent to each of the email addresses in the student records.
+Email messages are also automatically sent to each of the email addresses in student records.

 The automated email system requires parents to establish user accounts on the district website.
-To do so, log on to www.lincnet.org and click on website registration in the Quicklinks section of the website.
-Establishing a user's account will give access to teacher and principal newsletters, email distribution of important announcements and teacher web pages.
+To do so, a parent should log on to www.lincnet.org and click on website registration in the "quicklinks" section of the website.
+Establishing a user's account will give access to teacher and principal newsletters, email distribution of important announcements as well as teacher web pages.

-In the event that school is cancelled or delayed for any reason, information about the school schedule will be broadcast via the district's automated phone and electronic mail systems.
-Information will also be posted on the district website and on local TV channels 4, 5 and 7.
+In the event that school is canceled or delayed for any reason, information about the school schedule will be broadcast via the district's automated phone and electronic mail systems.
+Information will also be posted on the district website and on local TV channels 4, 5, 7 and Fox 25.
 Parents, when looking for closings on television, should look for Lincoln Public Schools.

 In rare circumstances, weather conditions become so severe that safe practice requires the schools to send children home during the school day.
-Despite the unlikelihood of such an event, parents should plan with their children for such occasions and inform the school in writing about what can be done with the children when school is dismissed early.
+Despite the unlikelihood of such an event, parents should plan with their children for such occasions and inform the school in writing about what the plan is for children when school is dismissed early.

-Parents are urged to take time now to discuss these plans with their children and make sure they know who can be called in such an emergency if the school cannot reach the parents.
+Parents are urged to take time now to discuss these plans with their children to make sure they know who can be called in an emergency if the school cannot reach the parents.
 Early dismissal information will be communicated via the district's automated phone and electronic mail systems.

-In the event that school is closed due to inclement weather, all after-school elective use and evening events will also be cancelled.
+In the event that school is closed due to inclement weather, all after-school activities and evening events will also be canceled.
 This includes athletics, theater productions, school clubs and instrumental music lessons.

 Bedford High School